-We do not anticipate generating revenue from any Xinvento B.V. therapeutic candidate or technology sales for many years.
+We do not anticipate generating revenue from any Xinvento B.V. therapeutic candidate or technology sales for many vears.

-We do not expect to derive revenue from the sale of any Xinvento B.V. therapeutic candidate or technology for many years and there can be no assurance that regulatory approvals will be received or if received that they will be received when anticipated.
+We do not expect to derive revenue from the sale of any Xinvento B.V. therapeutic candidate or technology for many years, if at all, and there can be no assurance that regulatory approvals will be received or if received that they will be received when anticipated.